Salirsky/Practice/README.md

-Калькулятор вёрстки - учебный проект на курсе по JS от GLO Academy
+Layout Calculator - a training project on the JS course from GLO Academy

 URL: https://salirsky.github.io/Practice/